Yard1/discord-booru-bot/README.md

   booru        Get the latest image with tags. booru_best   Get the image with tags with highest Score. booru_random Get a random image with tags. booru_wilson Get the image with tags with highest Wilson Score.
-Defaults to... help         Shows this message
+Defaults to booru_score if unsupported. help         Shows this message

 Type $help command for more info on a command.